alexmota-dev/First-Project-Nest/README.md

 </p>

 ## Description
-The [Nest](https://github.com/nestjs/nest) is using this aplication.
+The [Nest](https://github.com/nestjs/nest) framework is being used in this application.

 ## Installation
 ```bash